Published

 Customer reviews of HomeLister

 Overall, customers are very pleased with the services they received from HomeLister.
-The company has an average of 4.8 across 189 reviews.
+The company has an average rating of 4.5 across over 200 reviews.
 The company has an A+ rating with the Better Business Bureau and only has one registered complaint in the last three years.
+[4]

 Save on commission (supposedly)

-In many reviews, customers mentioned how delighted they were with all of the money they saved on commission.
+In many reviews, customers mentioned how delighted they were with the money they saved on commission.

 Homelister advertises an average savings of $21,000 and many customers claimed in their reviews they saved much more than this by not having to pay an agent.

-However, you have to consider how much work you’ll need to do on your own, such as staging and showing your home, as well as negotiating offers and completing the closing paperwork.
-You might save money, but you’ll certainly have to invest time in to selling your home on your own.
+However, you have to consider how much work you'll need to do on your own, such as staging and showing your home, negotiating offers and completing the closing paperwork.
+You might save money, but you'll certainly have to invest time in to selling your home on your own.

 Fast closing